orca-scan/orca-lookup-go/README.md

 # orca-lookup-go

-This open source project is a an example of [how to scan barcodes using a smartphone](https://orcascan.com/mobile) and [present data from your system](https://orcascan.com/docs/api/lookup-url) using [Go](https://golang.org/) and the HTTP web framework [gin](https://github.com/gin-gonic/gin).
+This open source project is a an example of [how to scan barcodes using a smartphone](https://orcascan.com/mobile) and [present data from your system](https://orcascan.com/docs/api/lookup-url) using [Go](https://golang.org/) and the [gin](https://github.com/gin-gonic/gin) framework.

 **How it works:**